Yellow-breasted Chats nest in the Washington metro area, but they are extremely uncommon at Monticello Park in both the spring and fall.

 There is no best place to see Yellow-breasted Chats at Monticello.
 The park is small and does not have open areas near thickets that the species prefers.

 In 2017, the bird banding station at Occoquan Bay National Wildlife Refuge captured what was probably a second-year male Yellow-breasted Chat.
-Second-year warblers generally do not molt their flight and tail feathers until after the breeding season.
+The wing and tail feathers were very worn.
 Birds with worn tail and wing feathers were probably born the previous year.
-The wing and tail feathers on the Occoquan chat were very worn.
+Second-year birds generally do not molt their flight and tail feathers until after the breeding season.

 Origin of Names